Chris-pter/Global-Carbon-Capture-Storage-Dashboard/README.md

   <summary>Click to Expand</summary>
 To explore this project yourself, just download and install Power BI Desktop.

-1. Clone this repository to your computer
+1. Clone this repository to your machine.
 2. Open the Carbon Capture Dashboard.pbix file in Power BI Desktop.

 </details>